 - Best Practices for PAB Implementation (For admins)

 - How Do I Use the Phish Alert Button in Outlook?
 (For end-users)

 For instructions on how to enable and configure your PAB in the admin portal, visit our main PAB article.

 For more information on PAB's compatibility with different mail clients and servers, see our PAB Compatibility Matrix.

 - For the Outlook Client add-in, you must have the add-in installed on Windows 7/8/10 machines with Outlook 2010/2013/2016/2019 installed on both 32 and 64-bit platforms.

 - .NET version 4.5.2 or newer is required.

-- Port 443 TCP (SSL/HTTPS) should be open outbound for SSL/HTTPS connections to training.knowbe4.com or eu.knowbe4.com on all workstations where the add-in is installed.
+- Port 443 TCP (SSL/HTTPS) should be open outbound for SSL/HTTPS connections to training.knowbe4.com, eu.knowbe4.com, or ca.knowbe4.com on all workstations where the add-in is installed.

 - You must have administrative rights to install software on the workstation.

 - You'll need the following information to enable and configure your PAB in the KnowBe4 admin portal: